Ingrid Woodbury, Vice President

 M I N U T E S

-The regular monthly meeting of the St. Joseph Public Library Board of Trustees was held on March 28, 2017 at 5:00 p.m. in the Washington Park Library.
-Board members in attendance were Mike Cadden, Barbara Maxwell, Dan Mefford, Betty Sawin, Jason Tindol and John Welch.
-Alison Schieber, Brad Weil and Ingrid Woodbury were absent.
-Deloris Foster, Karen Schultz and Mary Beth Revels were present from the staff.
-No one was present from the public or media.
+The regular monthly meeting of the St. Joseph Public Library Board of Trustees was held on September 26, 2017 at 5:00 p.m. in the Carnegie Library.
+Board members in attendance were Mike Cadden, Dan Mefford, Betty Sawin, Jason Tindol and Ingrid Woodbury.
+Barbara Maxwell, Alison Schieber, Brad Weil and John Welch were absent.
+Deloris Foster, Audrey Sheets and Mary Beth Revels were present from the staff.
+No one was present from the media.
+Nick Sawin and Bailey Woodbury were present from the public.

-President Dan Mefford called the meeting to order and the roll call was taken.
+President Dan Mefford called the meeting to order, welcomed everyone in attendance and the roll call was taken.

-Under approval of the minutes, Ms. Maxwell moved and Mr. Welch seconded to approve the minutes of the February 28, 2017 meeting of the Board of Trustees, as presented.
+Under approval of the minutes, Dr. Tindol moved and Dr. Sawin seconded to approve the minutes of the August 29, 2017 meeting of the Board of Trustees, as presented.
 All Board members in attendance voted “yes.”
 The motion carried.

-Under approval of monthly expenditures, Ms. Maxwell moved, Dr. Tindol seconded, to approve checks #29448 through #29503, payroll checks #10251 through #10265 and February’s direct deposits.
+Under approval of monthly expenditures, Dr. Sawin moved, Ms. Woodbury seconded, to approve checks #29881 through #29947, payroll checks #10347 through #10364 and August direct deposits.
 All Board members in attendance voted “yes.”
 The motion carried.

-Dr. Tindol presented the financial reports for the month of February prepared by Liechti, Franken & Young, LLC.
-He and Ms. Revels met with the accountant the previous week.
-There were no anomalies to report and the library is on track to end the year within budget.
-It was the recommendation of the Budget/Personnel Committee to accept the financial reports prepared by the office of Liechti, Franken & Young, LLC.
+Dr. Tindol presented the financial reports for the month of August prepared by Liechti, Franken & Young, LLC.
+Ms. Revels met with the accountant the previous week.
+She provided details to the Board on some expense line items Brad Weil emailed her about.
+Dr. Tindol moved and Ms. Woodbury seconded to accept the financial reports prepared by the office of Liechti, Franken & Young, LLC.
 All Board members in attendance voted “yes.”
 The motion carried.

 There were no other financial issues.